vcardonac1/Market-Mind-Project/README.md

 ## Overview
 The **Market Mind Project** is an end-to-end data pipeline that extracts financial market data from the **Alpha Vantage API**, processes it using **AWS Lambda and AWS Glue**, and stores it in **Amazon S3** for further analysis.
 This pipeline enables efficient data collection, transformation, and storage for financial insights.

+The goal of this project is to develop a real-time interactive dashboard that allows users to analyze financial market trends dynamically.
+This will be achieved using an **EC2** instance to host the application and **Streamlit** to create an intuitive and interactive interface.

 ## Architecture
 The pipeline consists of the following key components: